If you’re interested in pursuing a this type of small business loan

-Since the term “installment loan” encapsulates so many different types of loans — from a micro business loan to a construction loan — the application process will vary.
+Since the term “installment loan” encapsulates so many different types of loans — from a short-term loan to a construction loan — the application process will vary.

 Typical Installment Loan Qualifications:

-To be approved for an installment loan, your lender must believe that you’re trustworthy and experienced enough to run your business effectively.
+To be approved for an installment loan, your business lender must believe that you’re trustworthy and experienced enough to run your business effectively.

 , the value of your collateral (or lack thereof) will play a role in the lender’s decision to approve your application.

 If you have a significant amount of capital invested in your business, you’re likely to fight much harder than someone who has no money in the company to save the business.
 Lenders know this, so it’s important to them that a borrower has invested money into their own business.

-Installment Loan Repayment Terms
+Installment Loan Repayment Terms:

 However, some installment loans will have interest-only periods or adjustable rates, in which your payments may change over the loan term.
 It’s also important to note that some installment loans may have prepayment penalties which makes it critical that you understand the specific terms and conditions of your loan.

-How Installment Loans Affect Your Credit Scores
+How Installment Loans Affect Your Credit Scores:

-Initially, when you’re shopping for an installment loan, your credit score may take a small hit because prospective lenders could make a hard inquiry on your credit.
-However, if make payments on time and in full, over the long-term, an installment loan will help your credit score.
+Initially, when shopping for an installment loan, your credit score may take a small hit because prospective lenders may make a hard inquiry on your credit.
+However, if you make payments on time and in full over the long-term, an installment loan will help your credit score.

 Still, remember that when you take out a loan, there’s always a risk — even if it’s small — of default or late payments which will negatively impact your credit score.